 - Vaginal discharge may increase, appearing white and milky

-Weight gain is minimal in the first trimester, and most women do not begin to “show”.
-In fact, the surge in hormones at the onset of pregnancy causes many women to experience nausea, or “morning sickness.”
+Weight gain is minimal in the first trimester, and most women do not begin to “show.”
+The surge in hormones at the onset of pregnancy causes many women to experience nausea or morning sickness.
 Often accompanied by vomiting, morning sickness can even lead to weight loss for some.

 Second trimester: Weeks 14 – 27

-The second trimester is when most early pregnancy symptoms lesson or disappear (farewell, nausea!), making it a favorite time for many expectant mothers.
-However, as your baby continues to grow, you can expect a number of new changes that accompany mid-dle pregnancy.
+The second trimester of the pregnancy calendar is when most early pregnancy symptoms lessen or disappear (farewell, nausea!), making it a favorite time for many expectant mothers.
+However, as your baby continues to grow, you can expect several new changes that accompany middle pregnancy.
 Some physical changes may include:

-- Congestion due to an increased blood flow to mucous membranes
+- Congestion due to increased blood flow to mucous membranes

 - Dizziness caused by lower blood pressure from extra blood flow